nianqiu-liu/KKS_VR/README.md

 In addition, you need to make it "pretend to be Vive controllers".

+# Using this plugin without the preload-time patcher

+**Normal users don't need to do this.***

+1. Delete `BepInEx\patchers\KK_MainGameVR_Patcher`.
+2. Modify `Koikatu_Data\globalgamemanagers` or `Koikatsu Party_Data/globalgamemanagers`:
+    1. If you already have a modified version of `globalgamemanagers` that works with a VR mod, you don't need to do anything.
+Otherwise, proceed.
+    2. Rename the file to `globalgamemanagers.orig` (or whatever you want to call the backup).
+    3. Open `globalgamemanagers.orig` with [UABE](https://github.com/DerPopo/UABE/releases).
+    4. Select the row with the path ID "11" and the type "Build Settings", then click "Export Dump".
+    5. Use a text editor to edit the generated dump file as shown below.
+    6. Click "Import Dump" to load the edited dump file.
+    7. Click "OK" to save the modified file as `globalgamemanagers`, so that it replaces the file you renamed in the first step.
+    ~~~
+    Before:
+    0 vector enabledVRDevices
+    0 Array Array (0 items)
+    0 int size = 0

+    After:
+    0 vector enabledVRDevices
+    0 Array Array (2 items)
+    0 int size = 2
+    [0]
+     1 string data = "None"
+    [1]
+     1 string data = "OpenVR"
+    ~~~

 ## Migrating

 This section is for existing users of the KoikatuVR plugin.